Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Introduction

 Wasserstein-type distances defined on the space of stochastic processes were recently studied by~\cite{ref:backhoff2020adapted,ref:acciaio2017causal,ref:nadal2019wasserstein}.
 The focus therein is on processes indexed by a one-dimensional parameter (representing, for instance, time).
 A typical setting involves price processes in finance~\cite{ref:backhoff2020adapted, ref:acciaio2017causal}, where one needs to define a Wasserstein distance that respects causal structure (i.e., filtrations).
 In contrast, we consider in this work a Wasserstein distance on multi-dimensional fields.

-Note also that in our formulation \eqref{eq:defminmaxintro} we have an infinite-dimensional action space for the outer player and an infinite-dimensional action space for the inner player.
+Note also that in our formulation \eqref{eq:defminmaxintro}, we have an infinite-dimensional action space for the outer player and an infinite-dimensional action space for the inner player.
 Moreover, the actions of the inner player are themselves probability measures on infinite-dimensional spaces.
 These features differentiate our analysis from prior work, such as~\cite{ref:blanchet2016robust,ref:esfahani2018data,ref:shafieezadeh2018wasserstein}.
-To our knowledge, previous work in the distributionally robust optimization literature assumes either the action set of the decision maker to be finite-dimensional or the probability measures (the action set of the inner player) to be supported on finite-dimensional spaces.
+To our knowledge, previous work in the DRO literature assumes either the action set of the decision maker to be finite-dimensional or the probability measures (the action set of the fictitious adversary) to be supported on finite-dimensional spaces.

-As an alternative, one can naturally formulate problem~\eqref{eq:defminmaxintro} with the Wasserstein distance being replaced by an information divergence.
+Alternative to the Wasserstein distance, one can also naturally formulate problem~\eqref{eq:defminmaxintro} with an information divergence.
 Distributionally robust conditional mean estimation with a relative entropy ambiguity set centered on a multivariate Gaussian prior has been studied in \cite{ref:levy2004robust,ref:levy2013robust,ref:yi2022robust}.
 As shown in~\cite[Theorem~1]{ref:levy2004robust} and \cite[Theorem~1]{ref:levy2013robust}, however, the resulting robust estimator coincides exactly with its non-robust counterpart, and only the posterior covariance is inflated.
 The same conclusion holds for ambiguity sets constructed from the $\tau$-divergence family~\cite{ref:zorzi2017robust,ref:zorzi2017ontherobust}.
 In strong contrast to these results, the robust estimator of our formulation~\eqref{eq:defminmaxintro} typically differs from its non-robust counterpart.